Gbagaun!Gbagaun!! Gbagaun!!! A deafening sound rudely woke me up.

 “How do I come down from the bunk?”
 I quivered from the effect of the fan coupled with the cold weather.

 “Who lifted you there in the first place?”
-Her eyes roved towards the short ladder attached to the bed.
+His eyes roved towards the short ladder attached to the bed.

 The scales fell off my eyes immediately.
 Slowly, I sloped from the bed without much ado and strolled to the dining hall.